Prostatectomy

-Prostatectomy (from the Greek προστάτης prostátēs, "prostate" and ἐκτομή ektomē, "excision") as a medical term refers to the surgical removal of all or part of the prostate gland.
+Prostatectomy (from the Greek προστάτης prostátēs, "prostate" and ἐκτομή ektomē, "excision") is the surgical removal of all or part of the prostate gland.
 This operation is done for benign conditions that cause urinary retention, as well as for prostate cancer and for other cancers of the pelvis.

 There are two main types of prostatectomies.
 A simple prostatectomy (also known as a subtotal prostatectomy) involves the removal of only part of the prostate.
 Surgeons typically carry out simple prostatectomies only for benign conditions.
-A radical prostatectomy, the removal of the entire prostate gland, the seminal vesicles and the vas deferens, is performed for cancer.
+A radical prostatectomy, the removal of the entire prostate gland, the seminal vesicles and the vas deferens and pelvic lymph nodes, is performed for cancer.

-There are multiple ways the operation can be done: with open surgery (via a large incision through the lower abdomen), laparoscopically with the help of a robot (a type of minimally invasive surgery), through the urethra or through the perineum.
+There are multiple ways the operation can be done for benign prostatic hyperplasia (BPH): with open surgery (via a large incision through the lower abdomen), laparoscopically with the help of a robot (a type of minimally invasive surgery), through the urethra or through the perineum.

+Laser prostatectomy or holmium laser enucleation of the prostate (HoLEP), is a minimally invasive surgery to treat BPH.
+The holmium laser is used to enucleate and remove excess prostate tissue that is blocking the urethra into urinary bladder.
+A morcellator is then used to cut the prostate tissue into smaller pieces before extracting it from the body.
+HoLEP can be an option for men who have a severely enlarged prostate.Due to the decreased risk of bleeding and recurrence of obstruction, HoLEP has started to replace transurethral resection of the prostate (TURP) operations, even for patients who have a smaller prostate.
+The procedure started to be extremely popular in Western countries and has recently gained popularity in the Middle East, including Jordan, Egypt, and Saudi Arabia.

-Other terms that can be used to describe a prostatectomy include:
+Other terms that can be used to describe a radical prostatectomy include: